canertaas/Bert_Toxic_comment_classification/readme.md

-## Quality Classification on Wine Dataset
+## Toxic Comment Classification with BERT
 I used BERT model in this project for toxic comment classification.

 ## Models and Data Used